nmeri17/suphle-docs/src/docs/v1/container/index.md

 - `whenTypeAny()`

-Equally functions as `whenType`, however, it enables this definition to apply to every other class that wasn't provided
+Equally functions as `whenType`, however, it enables this definition to apply to every other class that wasn't provided.
+When a class provisions some classes in a list, then attempts to get some other classes outside that list, the container fallsback to global provisions made using `whenTypeAny()`

 - `needs(array types)`

 In order to directly influence `getClass` return value on a per-caller basis, the desired concrete must be provided to it through this method
-///
-Example
+/// Example

 Notice it works with `whenType`.
-Calls to any of the `needs` methods without first defining what type is being provided will result in an exception.
+Calls to any of the `needs` methods without first defining what type is being provided will result in a `HydrationException`.

 The above invocation may be familiar to those who have heard of the term Service-Location.

+When using either `needs` or `needsAny`, none of the concretes can correspond to one bound to an interface through any subclasses of `BaseInterfaceCollection`.
+It doesn't make sense to provide such concretes.
+When the Container encounters such scenarios, it skips the provision and creates a fresh concrete

 ## Namespace Rewriting